deviantony/docker-elk/README.md

 ## How can I tune Logstash configuration?

-The Logstash container is using the [shipped configuration](https://github.com/elastic/logstash-docker/blob/master/build/logstash/config/logstash.yml).

-If you want to override the default configuration, create a file `logstash/config/logstash.conf` and add your configuration in it.
+The logstash configuration is stored in `logstash/config/logstash.yml`.

-Then, you'll need to map your configuration file inside the container in the `docker-compose.yml`.
+It is also possible to map the entire `config` directory inside the container in the `docker-compose.yml`.
 Update the logstash container declaration to:

 ```yml
 logstash: